abpframework/abp/docs/en/UI/Angular/Config-State.md

 ### How to Add a New Route Configuration

-The `dispatchPatchRouteByName` triggers a state method that finds a route by its name and replaces its configuration in the `Store` with the new configuration passed as the second parameter.
+The `dispatchAddRoute` adds a new route to the configuration state in the `Store`.
+For this, the route config should be passed as the parameter of the method.

 ```js
 // this.config is instance of ConfigStateService